 Checking system compatibility

 GPlive is an online video consultation service which allows you to speak face to face with a GP through your phone, tablet, laptop or desktop 7 days a week.
-All laya healthcare schemes offer a 20% discount for GPlive placing the cost per consultation between €22.40 and €28.00; while some schemes offer a specific number of free consultations.
+Laya healthcare members get unlimited access to GP Live, at no additional cost.
+Fair usage applies.

-- 8am to 10pm - Monday to Friday
+8am to 10pm - Monday to Friday

-- All GPs are based in Ireland and are registered with Irish Medical Council and familiar with Irish medical practices
+The service is provided in accordance with your scheme rules and table of benefits, which you can find on the Member Area on layahealthcare.ie or by calling 021 202 2000.
+All GPs are based in Ireland and are registered with Irish Medical Council and familiar with Irish medical practices

 You can speak to a GPlive GP about most aspects of men's, women's and children's health.